TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/UsingSetting/Constants.rst

 Constants
 =========

-..  include:: /Images/AutomaticScreenshots/TemplatesModul/TemplatesConstants.rst.txt
+..  figure:: /Images/ManualScreenshots/TypoScriptModule/ConstantEditor.png
+    :alt: Screenshot of the constant editor in the TYPO3 backend

+    The constant editor in :guilabel:`Sites > TypoScript > Constant Editor`

-Constants are values defined in the  :guilabel:`Constants` field of a template.
+Constants are values defined in the  :guilabel:`Constants` field of a TypoScript record.
 They follow the :ref:`syntax of ordinary TypoScript
 <t3coreapi:typoscript-syntax-syntax>` and are case sensitive!
 They are used to
 manage *in a single place* values, which are later used in *several places*.